-Never include a link to an external site in your post
+11. Never include a link to an external site in your Linkedin post

 Linking to an external site is an absolute no-no. LinkedIn will punish you, and the results will be low engagement and poor views.

-LinkedIn wants to keep you on its site as long as possible, so if you’re linking to your website, a podcast, article, YouTube clip, whatever, your post will suffer.
+LinkedIn wants to keep you on its platform as long as possible, so if you’re linking to your website, a podcast, article, YouTube clip, whatever, your post will suffer.

 Instead, I like to mention in the post that they can find the link to the site in the comments section.
 I’ll also ask my connections to like that comment, so it stays on the top.

 12. Schedule your post to go live at the same time each day

 Schedule your post to go live on your LinkedIn feed at the same time every day.
 That’s when your social connections are most likely to see it and comment on it.

 This gives your post the best chance of performing well.